Board of Directors

 Project Director

-Jess holds a MA in Social Justice and Human Rights from ASU, and has built her career on research, policy, and advocacy work for vulnerable populations with a specific focus on women and children’s rights.
+Jess holds a MA in Social Justice and Human Rights from Arizona State University, and has built her career on research, policy, and advocacy work for vulnerable populations with a specific focus on women and children’s rights.

 Stephanie Cox